 This becomes worse when the company provides softwood as this is often a mix of whitewood and redwood meaning you often have two logs of spruce next to three logs of Pine resulting in a garden building that quickly becomes stripy.

 Another perk, as if you needed one, is that spruce has fewer knots than pine making the final look of the garden building cleaner and lighter.
 With all wooden products, you expect to find knots in the wood, adding to the character of your product.
-Our competitor’s cabins seem to have lots loose knots, some of which have fallen out during production, transportation and construction.
+Our competitor’s cabins seem to have lots of loose knots, some of which have fallen out during production, transportation and construction.
 Some have even fallen out while the cabin has been stood in the garden!

 The tight quality control over Dunster House products aims to stop logs with loose knots going to customers because once the knot has fallen out the interior can be exposed to the elements, forming damp inside your cabin.
 Occasionally one slips through (but not the twelve shown in some of our competitor’s cabins) but even if we were as lax on quality control as they are, spruce tends to have fewer knots than pine, so it’s much less likely.